 We also performed an analysis for any course numbers in our sample that were marked "D" more than once per student.
 In some cases, this is permissible.
 Generally, according to undergraduate academic regulations and procedures, students are not allowed additional credit for courses repeated in which the students originally made grades of a "C-" or better, except for courses specifically designated as repeatable to allow for additional credit.
 Repeatable courses may be taken to a maximum number of times or hours, as spelled out in the course descriptions.
-We noted no courses that were marked "D" more than once per student in error.
+We identified one student who had two courses listed twice.
+However, we determined that this was a timing issue with the HTD file build process and it did not affect the calculation of this metric.

 We also compared the total amount of native credit hours and non-native credit hours to source documentation in Campus Solutions.
 Native credit hours are all credit hours attempted at Florida State University.
 Non-native credit hours are hours transferred from other universities and colleges.
-We noted no exceptions.
+We did identify one student who had one course originally included as a placeholder for a transfer credit, but then was later removed.
+We determined this was a timing issue with the HTD file build process and did not affect the calculation of this metric.
 We made a similar comparison, for all 100 students in our sample, of the total amount of credit hours, both native and non-native, that were marked "D" in the Credit Hour Usage Indicator column, and found agreement in the data FSU submitted to the BOG and FSU source data.
 We concluded that the sum of these hours met the minimum number of hours for each student's degree for this Metric 3 (i.e., 120 hours).

 Residency Status.
-The HTD Table submitted to the BOG included 6,928 students, and we determined that 6,460 of these (93 percent) were considered resident students, for tuition purposes.
+The HTD Table submitted to the BOG included 7,148 students, and we determined that 6,475 of these (91 percent) were considered resident students, for tuition purposes.
 For our sample of 100 students, we concluded that all had the correct residency classification (i.e., resident for tuition purposes), which information we obtained from the SIF Enrollment Table (part of the SIF File submission), based on our review of Campus Solutions source documentation.
 We noted no exceptions.